New Jersey Roads - Newark

 Rare big blue button copy sign, especially rare for the streets of a city.
 This is Washington St. NB at Academy St. The original text obscured by "PARKING", completely invisible in daylight but brought out by the magic of flash: "PARK AND LOCK" "Parking Garage".

-Port Authority signs that have been retired, but can be found at none other than the former Port Authority building in Newark (Gateway 2).
-Now that they've moved to the new World Trade Center, good luck finding these.
+Port Authority signs that have been retired, but can be found at none other than the (now former) PA building in Newark (Gateway 2).
+Now that they've moved to the new World Trade Center, good luck seeing these.

 Summer Ave. looking across an old bridge from the Newark border to Mill St., and looking back across the bridge into Newark where it becomes Mt.
 Prospect Ave.
 These photos also encompass the entirety of Spur CR 672, which may well be Essex County's shortest county route.